pagopa/pdnd-github-actions/deploy-airflow-dags/README.md

 - the deploy consists in copying the above Python files to a .zip file named as `<project-repo-name>.zip` shared on a Kubernetes volume claim
 - the volume claim must already be mounted on the runner on which the action will be triggered (see [deploy-gh-runner-action](..//deploy-gh-runner/action.yml) and [deploy-gh-runner-entrypoint](../deploy-gh-runner/entrypoint.sh))
 - the action does not use Airflow APIs for deploying and updating dags but only for internal checks, stopping and restarting dags
-- the action checks the input tag version format:
+- the action checks the input version:
   - `vx.x.x` format is meant for production releases
     - in this case the `<project-repo-name>.zip` file will be overwritten
     - production dags will be named as `<project-repo-name>-<dag-name>`